Turn On the Bright Lights: Critical reception

 Noel Murray of The A.V.
-Club opined that Interpol's virtue "lies in the way its music unfurls from pinched openings to wide-open codas", while Rob Sheffield of Rolling Stone wrote that their "sleek, melancholy sound is a thing of glacial beauty".
+Club opined that Interpol's virtue "lies in the way its music unfurls from pinched openings to wide-open codas", while Rob Sheffield of Rolling Stone wrote that their "sleek, melancholy sound is a thing of glacial beauty."
 Eric Carr of Pitchfork argued that the band had forged their own distinct sound, "a grander, more theatrical atmosphere with lush production that counters their frustrated bombast", praising Turn On the Bright Lights as "one of the most strikingly passionate records I've heard this year."
 However, The Village Voice's Robert Christgau, naming it "Dud of the Month" in his Consumer Guide column, felt that Interpol "exemplify and counsel disengagement, self-seeking, a luxurious cynicism," downplaying Joy Division comparisons as "too kind".
 Q's lukewarm assessment of the album described it as "predictably claustrophobic listening".

-At the end of the year, Turn On the Bright Lights featured on several publications' lists of the best albums of 2002, including those of Pitchfork, who named it the year's best album, NME, who ranked it at number ten, and Stylus Magazine, who ranked it at number five.
-The album placed at number 15 on The Village Voice's year-end Pazz & Jop critics' poll.
+By the end of 2002, Turn On the Bright Lights featured on several publications' end-of-year lists, including Pitchfork, who named it the best album of the year, NME, who ranked it at No. 10, and Stylus Magazine, who ranked it at No. 5.
+The album placed at No. 15 on The Village Voice's year-end Pazz & Jop critics' poll.